Xantier/xantier.github.io/_posts/2016-03-21-how-should-you-structure-our-frontend-code-in-JVM-webapp.md

 permalink:
 header: no
 ---

-# How Should We Structure Our Frontend Code In JVM Webapp

 If we think about our Maven/Cradle driven JVM webapp we usually have a very strict structure when it comes to frontend resources.
 The standard folder lies somewhere in src/main/webapp.
 This guy, especially in spring driven application, usually has some folders to JSPs, some folders to Javascript and some folders for your CSS & images.
 More specifically your server rendered views usually end up being in WEB-INF folder within /webapp.